Host a Film Screening and Discussion

 - If you plan to host 25 or more people, to publicly advertise your event, or to sell tickets and use this screening as a fundraising opportunity, you will need to pay a public screening fee, which includes purchase of the film.
 You can also add a speaker affiliated with Birthright to your screening and discussion via Zoom or Skype.
 NCJW is pleased to offer a limited number of scholarships for sections in good standing with their National Partnership Dues to cover this fee.
 Please contact Ari Solomon at email@example.com for more information.

-- For smaller private gatherings appropriate for 5-10 people, you can stream the film on Hulu or purchase it on iTunes or Amazon.
+- For smaller private gatherings appropriate for 5-10 people, you can purchase it on iTunes or Amazon.
 Use our House Meeting Facilitation Guide as you plan your event to help build relationships among team members and discover their strengths and leadership potential.